Joseph2919/cookedSpark/README.md

-# cooked.spark Frontend
+# cooked.spark Frontend and backend

-This is the frontend for the cooked.spark app built with Expo and React Native.
+This is the fullstack for the cooked.spark app built with Expo and React Native for frontend and backend with express and node.js

 ## Structure